archtechx/tenancy/README.md

 ## Testing

 If you run the tests of this package, please make sure you don't store anything in Redis @ 127.0.0.1:6379 db#14.
 The contents of this database are flushed everytime the tests are run.

+Some tests are run only if the `CI`, `TRAVIS` and `CONTINUOUS_INTEGRATION` environment variables are set to `true`.
+This is to avoid things like bloating your MySQL instance with test databases.